garrettburt/garrettburt.github.io/_posts/8018-08-31-fargoHealthGroup.md

 excerpt: "Time Series Analysis, Fargo Health Group"
 ---
 # Introduction and Problem Background
-Over the years, Fargo Health Group has become recognized among patients through dedication to practicing medicine through teamwork.
+*This project was completed in conjunction with the M.S. - Data Science program through the University of Wisconsin* Over the years, Fargo Health Group has become recognized among patients through dedication to practicing medicine through teamwork.
 Among other current services, Fargo provides disability compensation benefits to thousands of patients every year.
 The disability examination process, which identifies who qualifies for this program, comprises of multiple steps and is extremely time-sensitive.
 A thirty-day timeframe has been put in place to avoid fees to the Regional Office of Health Oversight (ROHO).
 Due to the lack of examining physicians, Health Centers often do not have the capacity to meet this timeframe.
 When these Health Centers do not have the capacity to perform the requested examinations, the requests are routed to other Fargo Health Centers if they have extra availability.
 When the other in-network centers do not have availability the requests are sent out of network, costing Fargo much more than if the examination was done in-house.
 Fargo has decided that a data-driven planning of examining physicians at the Health Centers will reduce costs as well as minimize the fees paid to the ROHO.
 They have decided to conduct a pilot study in order to develop a predictive analytic product for the forecasting of these examinations.

 Fargo Health group has hired us to provide this data driven approach to predicting disability examinations within their Health Centers.
 In order to implement this data driven approach, we will need to construct an effective forecasting model that will allow us to predict the number of examination requests within Fargo Health group’s Health Centers.
 We will construct multiple models and compare the results to determine which is the best.
 For the purpose of developing our models we will focus on cardiovascular examination requests for the Health Center located in Abbeville, Louisiana.